 10-Where to Do Rotation?

-Today's question is from a second year medical student who asks where should I do my surgery rotation?
+Today's question is from a second year medical student who is going to be starting clinical rotations in a few months and asks where should I do my surgery rotation?

 Life is so full of the question of where! ...
 So I'll answer this both more generally for people who are choosing a college, medical school, or residency as well as your specific question.